 Wiley Rein's Bankruptcy & Financial Restructuring attorneys have successfully represented numerous businesses facing challenging financial circumstances.
 Our wide range of experience in many diverse industries gives our clients a unique advantage.
-Additionally, we have familiarity with courts across the country which renders us particularly well-suited to handle litigation on behalf of businesses experiencing financial crises.
-We have particularly broad and deep experience in Media, Aviation, Real Estate and Retailing matters.
+Additionally, we have familiarity with courts across the country, which renders us particularly well suited to handle litigation on behalf of businesses experiencing financial crises.
+We have particularly broad and deep experience in media, aviation, real estate, and retailing matters.

-Our experience includes comprehensive and detailed pre-bankruptcy planning, obtaining debtor-in-possession financing, handling asset sales, negotiating with creditors and addressing public relations concerns stemming from a contemplated reorganization.
-We recognize the importance of understanding our client's business operations and goals in an effort to ensure that we propose a restructuring plan that is consistent with those objectives.
+Our experience includes comprehensive and detailed pre-bankruptcy planning, obtaining Debtor-in-Possession financing, handling asset sales, negotiating with creditors, and addressing public relations concerns stemming from a contemplated reorganization.
+We recognize the importance of understanding our clients' business operations and goals in an effort to ensure that we propose a restructuring plan that is consistent with those objectives.

-In evaluating the options available to a financially-troubled entity, we consider the unique facts and circumstances of each client.
-Clients also benefit from our ability to draw on the expertise of attorneys in other practice areas including Aviation, Communications, Insurance, Employment and Government Contracts.
-Our team is committed to helping distressed businesses successfully restructure and emerge as financially-sound entities.
+In evaluating the options available to a financially troubled entity, we consider the unique facts and circumstances of each client.
+Clients also benefit from our ability to draw on the expertise of attorneys in other practice areas including Aviation, Communications, Insurance, Employment, and Government Contracts.
+Our Team is committed to helping distressed businesses successfully restructure and emerge as financially sound entities.

 Representative cases include:

-ISSUE: MAY 3, 2013
+ISSUE: DECEMBER 5, 2013